MicrosoftDocs/powerquery-docs/powerquery-docs/testframework/1-intro/readme.md

 * You gain an understanding of the Power Query SDK Test Framework
 * Learn to set up the development environment by installing the Test Framework
-* Fetch the dataset used in the test suite and upload it to a data source based on your extension connector
+* Fetch the dataset used in the Test Suite and upload it to a data source based on your extension connector
 * Understand test format specifications that are, the file formats and their functionality within the Test Framework
 * Fetch and run the test suite that contains the tests to validate your extension connector
 * Run individual tests with different configurations